rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 Certificates are distinguished by their **filename**:

-> Changing the contents of a certificate file will **NOT** change the whitelist to correspond with that change.

 ### Installing a Certificate

 Write a `PEM` formatted certificate file to the configured directory